Exeter City Council: History

 Exeter was an ancient borough with city status.
 It was historically governed by a corporation, also known as the city council.
 The city was given the right to appoint a mayor by King John in the early thirteenth century.
 In 1537 the city was made a county corporate with its own sheriff and quarter sessions, separating it from the jurisdiction of the Sheriff of Devon.

 The city council was reformed in 1836 to become a municipal borough, governed by a body formally called the "mayor, aldermen and citizens of the city of Exeter" but informally known as the corporation or city council.
 When elected county councils were established in 1889 under the Local Government Act 1888 Exeter was considered large enough for its existing corporation to provide county-level services and so it was made a county borough, independent from Devon County Council.

 The city was reconstituted as a non-metropolitan district on 1 April 1974 under the Local Government Act 1972, becoming a lower-tier district authority with Devon County Council providing county-level functions to the city for the first time.
 The city kept the same outer boundaries, but gained control of the "Devon County Buildings Area", being three separate exclaves of Devon surrounded by the city, containing Devon County Hall, Rougemont Castle and the county judges' lodgings at Larkbeare House.
 Exeter's city status was re-conferred on the reformed district, allowing the council to take the name Exeter City Council.
 The city's mayor was raised to the status of a lord mayor in 2002.

 In 2010 the government proposed that the city should become an independent unitary authority, like nearby Plymouth and Torbay.
 The statutory orders to set up the unitary authority were passed in Parliament and a new unitary city council was due to start in Exeter on 1 April 2011.
 However, following the change of government at the 2010 general election the reorganisation was cancelled.

-At the end of 2024, in response to the government encouraging the creation of unitary authorities across the country, the council put forward a motion to bid to become a unitary authority, which was unanimously supported by the council in early 2025.
-The government's final decision on what form the new unitary authorities may take is awaited.
+At the end of 2024, in response to the upcoming local government reorganisation to mandate the abolition of two-tier councils, the council put forward a bid to become a unitary authority.
+This included assuming responsibility for some of the surrounding areas.
+This bid was unanimously supported by the council in early 2025, but other councils in Devon (including Devon County Council) submitted competing proposals for the boundaries of the reorganisation.
+In July 2026, the Secretary of State for Housing, Communities and Local Government, then Steve Reed, announced that Exeter's bid for expansion had been selected.
+The legislation to convert Exeter into a unitary authority and enlarge its boundaries is now being prepared and due to come into effect in 2028.